- System Requirements

 Stand alone recording requirements

-- For storing recordings: USB thumb drive (1GB to 64GB) or external USB self powered hard drive (up to 2 TB)
+- For storing recordings: USB thumb drive (up to 512GB) or external USB self powered hard drive (up to 2 TB)

 - USB bus power: USB 2.0 or USB 3.0 port, 5v 1a